safat002/twist_erp/docs/USER_GUIDE.md

     3.  **Manage Receivables (AR):** The team tracks customer invoices, sends reminders for overdue payments, and records collections.
     4.  **Bank Reconciliation:** The system provides an interface to match bank statement lines with ERP transactions.
 - **Cross-Module Integration & Business Impact:**
-    - **Procurement → Finance:** When a supplier invoice is posted in Procurement, it creates a bill in AP, increasing the company's liabilities.
+    - **Procurement â†’ Finance:** When a supplier invoice is posted in Procurement, it creates a bill in AP, increasing the company's liabilities.
 When the payment is made, it reduces cash and clears the liability.
-    - **Sales → Finance:** An approved customer invoice from the Sales module creates an invoice in AR, increasing revenue and accounts receivable.
+    - **Sales â†’ Finance:** An approved customer invoice from the Sales module creates an invoice in AR, increasing revenue and accounts receivable.
 A customer receipt increases cash and clears the receivable.
-    - **Inventory → Finance:** Every stock movement that has a cost implication (like a sale or a write-off) triggers a journal entry to update the inventory asset value and Cost of Goods Sold (COGS) on the Profit & Loss statement.
+    - **Inventory â†’ Finance:** Every stock movement that has a cost implication (like a sale or a write-off) triggers a journal entry to update the inventory asset value and Cost of Goods Sold (COGS) on the Profit & Loss statement.
     - **Business Impact:** This module provides the ultimate view of the company's health.
 By consolidating data from all other modules, it produces the P&L, Balance Sheet, and Cash Flow statements that are critical for strategic decision-making.

 #### b.
 Procurement & Supplier Management